Testing is available through the Student Health Center.

 No, antibody testing does not meet the requirement due to lack of information about the significance of positive antibodies.
 It is unknown how long immunity to SARS CoV-2 lasts or what level the antibodies need to be to confer that immunity.

-If you tested positive for COVID-19 June 7th or later you do not need to get retested during this time period.
+If you tested positive for COVID-19 in the last 90 days do not need to get retested during this time period.
 This is due to studies showing RNA for SARS-CoV-2 can still be detected in someone’s respiratory specimens for up to 12 weeks although they are no longer contagious.

 If this is your situation please upload your positive test results to patient portal and notify the student health center through secure messaging.
 If you are still symptomatic you should not come to campus until you are no longer contagious.